gilesknap/maaspower/docs/explanations/purpose.rst

 MAAS allows for this by allowing a Web Hook to be configured for power cycling each machine.
-All you need is some remotely controlled power supply for your server and some software that provides a web hook understood by MAAS, and responds to the web hook by powering on/off the machine.
+All you need is some remotely controlled power supply for your machine and some software that provides a web hook understood by MAAS, and responds to the web hook by powering on/off the machine.

 Each machine will need 3 web hooks: